yanbixing/Data-Science-Knowledge-Notes/ranking_system/sysdesign_interview.md

 Used for

-- The scenario that **user can only see one or very few recommended item** ,so we just care about the click-or-not for the item(s), rather than the ranks of different items.
+- ~~The scenario that **user can only see one or very few recommended item** ,so we just care about the click-or-not for the item(s), rather than the ranks of different items.~~
-- Or you just want to **just** evaluate the accuracy of the **scoring model** rather than the accuracy of whole ranking, i.e. break your ranking ranking list into samples, and evaluate the model in (user,item,rating) sample level.
+- Or you just want to **just** evaluate the accuracy of the **score** rather than the accuracy of whole ranking, i.e. break your ranking ranking list into samples, and evaluate the model in (user,item,rating) sample level.

 Metircs: